CharlesVu/MyFirstSlideshow/README.md

 - (Optional) In case you would like to provide further expanation on your solution you can attach a separate document in PDF format.

 **Please avoid doing the following as they will get your application disqalified**
 - Fork the project.
-There is no rea
-- Submit a Pull Request on the repo
+- Submit a Pull Request on the repo.
-- Comment on any of the issues or Existing Pull Requests
+- Comment on any of the issues or Existing Pull Requests.
-- Submit a solution made by someone else
+- Submit a solution made by someone else.

 ## MyFirstSlideshow